Sharon Jones & the Dap-Kings: 2016–2020: Jones' death and final releases

 The recording process Soul of a Woman began in 2015, during which Jones was fighting pancreatic cancer; she had been first diagnosed in 2013.
 A film about Jones' battle with cancer, Miss Sharon Jones!, was released in 2016 with a soundtrack compilation.
-Jones died on November 18, 2016 at the age of 60.
-No specific announcement has been made regarding the band's future; however, the Dap-Kings have subsequently performed at the 59th Annual Grammy Awards in 2017 and were the house band for Joe's Pub Presents: A Holiday Special, which taped in November 2016.
+Jones died on November 18, 2016, at the age of 60.
+No specific announcement has been made regarding the band's future; however, the Dap-Kings performed at the 59th Annual Grammy Awards in 2017 and were the house band for Joe's Pub Presents: A Holiday Special, which taped in November 2016.

-The Dap-Kings completed the music for the album during this time and released Soul of a Woman on the year anniversary of Jones' death in 2017.
+The Dap-Kings completed the music for the album during this time and released Soul of a Woman on the first anniversary of Jones' death in 2017.
 They were active as a live performing group through 2018; of note, they played a series of summer shows with Jon Batiste.
 Two years later, in September 2020, the group announced Just Dropped In To See What Condition My Rendition Was In, an album compiling cover songs recorded over the years.
 The record was released on October 23, 2020.